riak-synrc/pbkdf2/share/doc/src/ddocs.rst

    :rtype: string

-While :ref:`showfun` are used to customize document presentation, :ref:`listfun` are used for same propose, but against :ref:`viewfun` result.
+While :ref:`showfun` are used to customize document presentation, :ref:`listfun` are used for same purpose, but against :ref:`viewfun` results.

-Next list function formats view and represent in as very simple HTML page:
+The next list function formats view and represents it as a very simple HTML page:

 .. code-block:: javascript